Computer Science (CSC)

 CSC 680 Artificial Intelligence (3 credits)

-The course covers fundamental concepts such as production systems, uniformed and informed search techniques, the role of heuristics, adversarial game playing, and admissibility.
-Additional topics may include inductive learning, genetic algorithms, decision trees, natural language processing, and perceptron learning.
-Course includes programming assignments in Java, Python, and R.
+The course covers fundamental concepts such as production systems, uniformed and informed search techniques, the role of heuristics, and adversarial game playing.
+Additional topics include machine learning techniques such as reinforcement learning, natural language processing, and neural networks.

 Prerequisites: CSC 550